Skip to main content

 }

-• You have specified rtmp_push as input, so Palabra generated server and stream_key.
-Send your RTMP source stream to the provided Palabra server using the stream_key.
+• You specified rtmp_push as the input, so Palabra generated a server and stream_key.
+Send your RTMP source stream to the provided Palabra server using that stream_key.

-• You have specifed 3 outputs - 2 RTMP and 1 HLS:
+• You specified 3 outputs — 2 RTMP and 1 HLS: